ONLYOFFICE/onlyoffice-owncloud-web/README.md

 ```
 yarn install
 ```
-Build the resulting file app.js:
+Build the resulting file `web\onlyoffice.js`:

 ```
 yarn build
 ```
-You'll find it in the `\dist` folder.
-Place the compiled app.js to the folder with [ownCloud-ONLYOFFICE integration app](https://github.com/ONLYOFFICE/onlyoffice-owncloud) and specify path to the file in ownCloud Web config.json.
+You'll find it in the `web` folder.
+Place the `web` folder with the compiled  `onlyoffice.js` to the folder `js` with [ownCloud ONLYOFFICE integration app](https://github.com/ONLYOFFICE/onlyoffice-owncloud) and specify path to the file in ownCloud Web config.json.

 ## ONLYOFFICE Docs editions